 Things Hikers Need to Know About Zion National Park

 Some quick logistical stuff you need to know first off.
 In a bid to cut down on congestion within the park and also to limit pollution, the National Park Service runs regular, free shuttle busses throughout the park and even out into the nearby town of Springdale, Utah.
-Certain parts of the park are closed to cars and you’ll only be able to access them via the shuttle or on foot (or on bike, if that’s your thing).
+Certain parts of the park are closed to cars and you’ll only be able to access them via the shuttle or on foot (or on a bike, if that’s your thing).
 The shuttles are always really regular – they ran every 5 or 6 minutes last time I was there – but they run at different times of day depending on the season.

 - Zion Hiking Tip: For up to date information about the shuttle including where to pick it up and where each stop is located, check the NPS official guide.